astroumd/astr288p-public/lectures/Lecture2.md

 ## Files:  the "ls" command

 ```
-  ls -l
+  ls -l   # l for long
-  ls -al
+  ls -al # all long
-  ls -lt
+  ls -lt # long, sort by modification time
-  ls -ltr
+  ls -ltr # long, sort by modification time, reverse order
   ls -lt | tac
-  ls --full-time
+  ls --full-time #what does this one do?
 ```
-  Q2-6:  what is the | symbol do
+  Q2-6:  What is the '|' symbol doing?

-  Q2-7:  what is the 'tac' command?
+  Q2-7:  What is the 'tac' command?

-  Q2-8:  what is all this "." and ".."
+  Q2-8:  What are '.' and '..' ?

 ## Directories: